Abhijeet289/Competitve_ioigod289/README.md

 ````
 # Gym Tips
-    Try reading all the questions, so that you dont miss out on
-    logically easy but implementation heavy questions.
+    Try reading all the questions, so that you dont miss out on logically easy, implementation heavy questions.

 ````
 ````